lillieharlow/Assignment-2-Custom-Software-Application/personal_notes.md

-Assignment Check List:
+# Assignment Check List:

-[] README.md file
+- [ ] README.md file
-    [] help or set up documentation - explain how to install any files & start the app [] hardware requirements
+    - [ ] help or set up documentation - explain how to install any files & start the app
+    - [ ] hardware requirements
-    [] features of the app
+    - [ ] features of the app
-    [] dependencies required by the app
+    - [ ] dependencies required by the app
-    [] list required files (third party)
+    - [ ] list required files (third party)
-        [] explaining the legal and ethical impacts of their license (+/-) [] security impact
+        - [ ] explaining the legal and ethical impacts of their license (+/-)
+        - [ ] security impact
-        [] purpose
+        - [ ] purpose
-        [] not conflict with each other
+        - [ ] not conflict with each other
-[] uses 4+ third party libraries/packages
+- [ ] uses 4+ third party libraries/packages
-[] handle all errors - catch erros with error handling teechniques [] use DRY principles across whole app
+- [ ] handle all errors - catch errors with error handling techniques
+- [ ] use DRY principles across whole app
-[] functions
+- [ ] functions
-    [] imported from third party libraries (extensive use) [] 6+ functions written by myself
+    - [ ] imported from third party libraries (extensive use)
+    - [ ] 6+ functions written by myself
-[] 3+ classes
+- [ ] 3+ classes
-    [] uses inheritance and composition in at least two [] variable scope & access delarations
+    - [ ] uses inheritance and composition in at least two
+- [ ] variable scope & access declarations
-[] loops and condiitonal statements
+- [ ] loops and conditional statements
-    [] for multiple paths
+    - [ ] for multiple paths
-    [] nested structures that handle multiple contingencies [] 2+ input and output
+    - [ ] nested structures that handle multiple contingencies
+- [ ] 2+ input and output
-    [] retrieving user input and displaying output
+    - [ ] retrieving user input and displaying output
-    [] reading from files and writing to files
+    - [ ] reading from files and writing to files

+# Personal notes for creating each files:

-# main.py
+## main.py

+Flow:
-1. App starts → Show title
+1. App starts -> Show title
-2. Main menu → Choose signup/login/exit
+2. Main menu -> Choose signup/login/guest/exit
-3. If signup/login successful → Task menu
+3. If signup/login successful -> Task menu
-4. Task menu → Add/view/complete/delete tasks or get motivation
+4. Task menu -> Add/view/complete/delete task
-5. When done → Back to main menu or exit
+5. Finished -> Exit app

 ### Global setup
 - u handles all login/signup
-- console creates a console for pretty text
-- both used throughout the app that's why they are global objects

 ### Functions

-- welcome_user()
-    - welcome message (different for new vs returning)
+- Welcome message (different for new vs returning)
-- get_task_input()
+- If user is new, def to show "no tasks yet" message
+- Task - input from user, ask what task they want to add
-    - asks you to type a task
+    - asks user to type a task
-    - checks it's not blank/empty
+    - checks input isn't blank/empty
     - checks length
     - returns task or None if invalid
-- get_task_number()
+- Task stored with number/index to easily reference in code
-    - asks which task number you want/what you want to do
+    - asks user what task number/index
     - converts answer to number
     - checks validity
     - returns task index or none if invalid

 ### Task Menu Function

-- task_menu()
+- One of two main menus - Task Menu
-    - Choice 1: Add a new task to your list
+    - Choice 1: Add
-    - Choice 2: Show all your current tasks
+    - Choice 2: Show
-    - Choice 3: Mark a task as completed
+    - Choice 3: Complete
-    - Choice 4: Delete a task from your list
+    - Choice 4: Delete
-    - Choice 5: Get a motivational quote
-    - Choice 6: Exit back to main menu
+    - Choice 5: Exit app

 ### User Management Functions

-- handle_signup()
-    - create new user account

-- handle_login()
-    - login existing user account
+- sign up new user, login existing user, guest can use app but don't save data if they exit.

 ### Main Menu Function

-- the first thing user sees, asks input to signup, login, exit app
+- Main menu, first thing user sees on app
+    - 1. Signup
+    - 2. Login
+    - 3. Guest
+    - 4. Exit app

 ### App startup

-- shows TO DO. title in rainbow
+- shows TO DO. app banner/title art (large, rainbow text)
-- starts main_menu()
+- starts Main menu

 <hr>

 # user.py
 Blueprint for handling all user accounts - class User Manages sign up, log in and who is using the app